IglooSoftware/Challenge-Database-200/README.md

 ## Setup
 Before you begin these tasks you will need to do the following:
-* Restore the pre-loaded challenge database to your test SQL Server  (https://github.com/IglooSoftware/Code-Challenge-DB/blob/master/DBDevChallenge_With_Test_Data.bak)
+* Restore the included challenge database to your test SQL Server.  (/DBDevChallenge_With_Test_Data.bak)
-* Load "DBDevChallenge" Visual Studio 2015 database project and familiarize yourself with the structure
+* Load "DBDevChallenge" Visual Studio 2015 database project and familiarize yourself with the structure.

 ## Tasks
 ### Task 1